 Merger and Restructuring Strategy

-PIMG offers several services around organizational partnership:
+PIMG offers several services around organizational partnership and integration :

 - Feasibility analysis

 - Facilitation of negotiations

 - Integration support.

 The specific combination depends on your needs.

 Change can come from within your organization too.
 Many nonprofits face financial or operational challenges, and internal reorganization can be an effective and straightforward solution.
 Options may include:

 We design and test restructuring alternatives using financial-operational modeling and a guided process that gives you the hard facts you need for decision-making.